Eyongkevin/Udacity-Image-Processing-API/README.md

 ## Middlewwares to be aware of
 I included two middlewares in this project.
 ### 1. Logger Middleware
 This is for development purposes.
-It logs out information about the endpoints that is been accessed.
+It logs  information about the endpoints that is been accessed to the console.

 The images below shows the logger output for accessing both the resize and home page endpoint